jcmgray/quimb/docs/index.rst

 for *'quantum information many-body'* calculations, focusing primarily on **tensor networks**.
 The code is hosted on `github <https://github.com/jcmgray/quimb>`_, and docs are hosted on `readthedocs <http://quimb.readthedocs.io/en/latest/>`_.
-Functionality is split into two main modules:
+Functionality is split in two:

 .. grid:: 2

     .. grid-item-card::  Tensor module
         :img-bottom: _static/rand-tensor.svg

-        The :mod:`quimb.tensor` module contains tools for working with tensors and tensor networks.
-It has a particular focus on automatically`` handling arbitrary geometry, e.g. beyond 1D and 2D lattices.
+        The :mod:`quimb.tensor` module contains tools for working with **tensors and tensor networks**.
+It has a particular focus on automatically handling arbitrary geometry, e.g. beyond 1D and 2D lattices.
 With this you can:

         * construct and manipulate arbitrary (hyper) graphs of tensor networks
         * automatically contract, optimize and draw networks